reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 - Rule-utilitarian (most economist libertarians, Friedman, Mises),
 - Institutional-consequentialist justifications (Schmidtz),
 - Rossian pluralist (I think MZ counts here, and maybe Huemer).
+- Michael Huemer, The Problem With Political Authority
+- David Friedman, Machinery of Freedom

 From Sep: https://plato.stanford.edu/entries/libertarianism
 -  They hold, for example, that each person has a right to maximum equal negative liberty, which is understood as the absence of forcible interference from other agents (e.g., Narveson 1988; Steiner 1994; Narveson & Sterba 2010).
 This is sometimes called “Spencerian Libertarianism” (after Herbert Spencer).